-Long-term side-effects of targeted therapies in pediatric cancer patientsFebruary 7th, 2013 in Cancer /
+Long-term side-effects of targeted therapies in pediatric cancer patientsFebruary 7, 2013 in Medicine & Health / Cancer

 A University of Colorado Cancer Center review published this week in the journal Lancet Oncology describes possible long-term side-effects of new, targeted therapies in pediatric cancer patients: what we don't know may hurt us.

 "As pediatricians who treat kids with cancer, we expect the side-effects of traditional chemotherapies: low white blood count, infections, even long-term heart trouble or infertility.
 But there's the impression that these new, molecularly targeted agents are much less toxic.
 That may be true, especially in adult patients, but until we have more information about the long-term effects of these therapies in children, we need to be careful about how and when we prescribe them," says Chris Porter, MD, CU Cancer Center investigator and assistant professor of Pediatrics at the University of Colorado School of Medicine.